-Never ones to shirk an opportunity, John and Jan purchased the 110-acre property at an auction at the Vasse Hotel on 14 December 1985.
-The property was bushland, plus one large paddock and a shack with no electricity.
+Never ones to shrink an opportunity, John and Jan purchased the property at an auction at the Vasse Hotel on 14 December 1985.
+What would become Frazer Woods was mostly bushland, plus one large paddock and a shack with no electricity.
 But John and Jan recognised in it something they could grow, nurture and encourage into life.
 It had potential.

 The vineyard is situated in the highly sort after Willyabrup sub region of Margaret River – a world-renowned wine region celebrated for producing high quality wines.